-You could always transfer the account to a second child who can use the money.
+If necessary, you could always transfer the account to a second child who can use the money.
 You could even use it yourself.
 But non-qualified withdrawals from 529 plans are subject to income tax and a 10% penalty on the earnings portion of the withdrawal.

 Thinking Ahead to Retirement Accounts

-When to Choose a Savings Account
+When to Choose a Savings Account for Your Child

 You might also want to consider a certificate of deposit (CD), which also offers higher interest rates than traditional saving vehicles.

 Working With SoFi Invest

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
-SoFi can’t guarantee future financial performance.
-Advisory services offered through SoFi Wealth, LLC.
-SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.